 Their efforts usually culminate in catastrophe, and they reveal what they were trying to do amidst tears - only to find out it wasn't such a shaggy dog after all: The vase was a gift from a hateful aunt, the wedding can be done on the backyard, one of their friends plays in the girl's favorite band.
 They're relieved, everyone laughs, cue the credits.
 The Aesop is usually "Things will be fine if you ask for other people's support".

 - There was an episode of Sabrina the Teenage Witch where Salem the cat accidentally breaks a special mirror.
 He spends the episode meticulously putting it back together, finally succeeding and dragging it back up to the attic at the end... and someone else breaks it while he's dragging it up the stairs.
 And then it turns out that they had another mirror just like it and don't care about it being broken.

-- In the SpongeBob SquarePants episode "Wet Painters", Spongebob and Patrick panick when they get paint on Mr. Krabs first dollar, only to be told the supposedly unremovable paint can be removed with saliva.
+- Played for Laughs in the Spongebob Squarepants episode "Wet Painters", where Spongebob and Patrick panic when they get paint on Mr. Krabs first dollar, only to be told that the supposedly irremovable paint can be easily removed with saliva.

 - My Little Pony: Friendship Is Magic has "Lesson Zero", the third episode of the second season.
 Twilight Sparkle goes mad with worry when she realizes she's forgotten to send her weekly friendship report to her mentor Princess Celestia.
 This culminates in half the town of Ponyville fighting over Twilight's favorite childhood toy after a botched attempt to "make a friendship problem".